 There are plenty of different genres and style of music.
 Singers across these genres also have their own unique style of singing that fits these genres.
 For example, rock vocalists tend to have a bit more grit and a raspiness to their voice.
 R&B singers tend to be known more for their range and their runs.
 However, some R&B vocalists, like Amy Winehouse, focus more on tone and have a very limited range.

-Learning more about different styles of singing will help you find a path for your own style as a vocalist.
-Understand that you have limitations regarding your range, vocal agility and tone.
+Learning more about different styles of singing will help you find a path for your own style as a vocalist and musician.
+Understand that you have limitations regarding your range, vocal agility, and tone.
 Don’t feel like you have to fit into a style that doesn’t suit your voice.
 Find out what style makes your voice sounds at it’s best and be yourself.

 Pop vocal technique